-Situated on the Gulf of Hisaronu you will find Selimiye, the boarding point of this route.
-Selimiye is located 40 kilometres west of Marmaris.
-Its beautiful natural surroundings are complimented by the clear blue sea.
+Situated on the Gulf of Hisaronu, Selimiye is the boarding point of this route.
+Selimiye is located 40 kilometers west of Marmaris.
+Its beautiful natural surroundings are complemented by the clear blue sea.
 The ruins of the ancient city Hydas are located in Selimiye.
-Old city walls, a monastery, a theatre and the ruins of three different castles will take you back to the Hellenistic period.
+Old city walls, a monastery, a theater and the ruins of three different castles will take you back to the Hellenistic period.

-Further along the route you will find Datça.
+Further along the route, you will find Datça.
 This quaint town is located on the Datça peninsula; a small, mountainous narrow strip of land which divides the Mediterranean and Aegean Sea.
-Datça harbours a lot of natural beauty and many secluded bays.
-The town itself has a lively harbour, surrounded by honey-coloured, limestone houses.
+Datça harbors a lot of natural beauty and many secluded bays.
+The town itself has a lively harbor, surrounded by honey-coloured, limestone houses.
 Some are located behind high garden walls that shelter lush bougainvillea and almond trees.
-In addition you’ll find shops selling local produce.
+In addition, you’ll find shops selling local produce.
 The most common products are honey, almonds and fish.
-Stop by the old amphitheatre to complete the visit.
+Stop by the old amphitheater to complete the visit.

 From Symi, we sail back to Turkish waters and drop anchor in the bay of Bençik.
 This is a quiet and protected anchorage surrounded by pine foresting.
 Bençik is located in the narrow part of the peninsula which separates the Gulf of Hisaronu from the Gulf of Gokova.
-Just a bit further is the bay of Aktur, according to many this is the most beautiful bay of Turkey.
+Just a bit further is the bay of Aktur.
+According to many, this is the most beautiful bay of Turkey.
 Far from the busy touristic places, you can enjoy the silence and take a dip in the clear blue sea.

 Our cruise continues to the bay of Orhaniye, where the beautiful scenery of Kizkumu Beach can be explored.
 What makes Kizkumu beach so special is you can actually walk over water, a truly unique experience.
-The secret: a 600 metre long and 2 metre wide sandbank.
+The secret: a 600 meters long and 2 meters wide sandbank.

 This final stop of this route is Kameria Island.
 Captain Jack will drop its anchor for the last time in yet another beautiful bay.
 On this island you can visit the remnants of an old church which features gorgeous historic murals.
-Next to the church stands a tree which is at least as old, probably with its own stories to tell.
+Next to the church, stands a tree which is at least as old, probably with its own stories to tell.
 Of course there’ll be time for a final dip in the water.

-*The visa for the Greek island of Symi isn’t included in the prices of our week
+*The visa for the Greek island of Symi isn’t included in the prices of our week.